 The old woman waved him off.
 “Have a seat, my boy.
 Dinner’ll be on the table in a sec.
 Gina, grab those rolls out of the oven.
 Kimi, carry those butter dishes to the table.
 I’ve got some iced tea in the pitcher, Erik.
 Made some this morning.”

 Instead of sitting, Erik met Kimi halfway for the butter dishes.
 “You’ve been working harder than us today.
 I’ll help with the rest.”
 He left her standing next to the table and returned to the kitchen, taking the pitcher from Clara Mae.
 “Thank you, ma’am.
 You know how I love fresh iced tea.”

 Clara Mae smiled and pointed to the cabinet next to the fridge.
 “Glasses are in that cupboard, Erik.
 I’ll sit and let the rest of you youngsters wait on me.”
 She took Kimi’s arm and walked her to the table.
 “Kimi, you and Erik sit here so you can look out the picture window.
 Soon, the trees will be bare, so you gotta enjoy autumn while it lasts.
 Gina will sit by her old grandma.”

 Gina set the rolls in the center of the table and kissed Clara Mae on the cheek.
 “You’re far from old, Grandma Ana.
 I just hope I look as good as you when I get older.”

 “You keep protecting that beautiful skin from the harsh wind and sun, my darling, and you will.”

-Erik carried four glasses to the table, then sat behind the only available place setting, not surprised in the least when Kimi scooted her chair sideways a few inches.
+Erik carried four glasses to the table, then sat at the only available place setting, not surprised in the least when Kimi scooted her chair sideways a few inches.